Quintet Private Bank: Business overview

-Quintet Private Bank is headquartered in Luxembourg with a presence in 50 European cities.
-As of 31 Dec.
-2021, the company counted more than 1,900 staff and €96.6 billion in total client assets.
+Quintet Private Bank is headquartered in Luxembourg with a presence in 35 cities across Europe, including in Belgium, Denmark, Germany, Netherlands and the United Kingdom.
+As of end 2023, the company counted 1,701 employees (FTE) and €92 billion in total client assets.
 It is owned by Precision Capital, a Luxembourg-based bank holding company controlled by members of the Al Thani family of Qatar.

 Quintet provides wealth management and additional investment services through its Financial Intermediaries and Asset Servicing business lines.
 Quintet has subsidiaries in European countries: Puilaetco in Belgium, Merck Finck Privatbankiers in Germany, Quintet Luxembourg in Luxembourg, InsingerGIlissen in Netherlands and Brown Shipley in the United Kingdom.
 In 2020, Quintet opened for business in Denmark.

 Quintet's Financial Intermediaries business line provides a range of services for external asset managers and multi-family offices.
 These include custody and execution services as well as access to CIO research, lending, private markets investments and structured products.
 Quintet's Financial Intermediaries business line operates in the UK, Luxembourg, Belgium and Netherlands.
 Quintet's Asset Servicing business line provides a range of services for asset managers, insurance companies and banks.
 These include: fund services for institutional and private investors and for independent asset managers; custody services, trading and lending facilities.
 As an independent depository, Quintet maintains an open-architecture platform that is connected to a high number of external fund administrators and management companies in Luxembourg.

 Controversy

-One of KBL's (and Kredietbank’s) main shareholders in the postwar period, André Vlerick, was actively involved in public advocacy of the Apartheid-promoting regime of South Africa and support of its circumvention of sanctions.
+One of KBL's (and Kredietbank's) main shareholders in the postwar period, André Vlerick, was actively involved in public advocacy of the Apartheid-promoting regime of South Africa and support of its circumvention of sanctions.

-In April 2018, NGO OpenSecrets, in partnership with the Centre for Applied Legal Studies (CALS) at the Georgetown University Law Center, filed a complaint at the OECD, claiming that KBC and KBL had violated the Organization’s Guidelines for Multinational Enterprises in their dealings with South Africa between 1977 and 1994.
+In April 2018, NGO OpenSecrets, in partnership with the Centre for Applied Legal Studies (CALS) at the Georgetown University Law Center, filed a complaint at the OECD, claiming that KBC and KBL had violated the Organization's Guidelines for Multinational Enterprises in their dealings with South Africa between 1977 and 1994.
 According to the complaint, KBC and KBL together "were responsible for facilitating up to 70% of all illegal arms transactions that allowed the apartheid government to secretly buy weapons despite mandatory UN arms sanctions."
 As part of that process, OpenSecrets and CALS submitted a detailed document to the OECD contact points in Belgium and Luxembourg to support their claim.
-At the same time, hearings were held on the matter at South Africa’s People’s Tribunal on Economic Crime led by Zak Yacoob in Johannesburg.
+At the same time, hearings were held on the matter at South Africa's People's Tribunal on Economic Crime led by Zak Yacoob in Johannesburg.